 Even if you plan to file online, it is advisable to write out a rough draft on paper forms so that you don’t forget to include important information when working online or when you are in a Social Security office filing in person.
 The base application for Social Security Disability (SSDI) is the SSA-16-BK, while the base application form for Supplemental Security Income (SSI) disability is the SSA-8000-BK.
 Base application forms for disabled widows and adult children are the SSA-10 and SSA-4-BK, respectively.
 These last two forms can be found in the SSA Retirement/Dependent/Survivor Forms section of this website.
 Whether...Read more

 The base application form for Supplemental Security Income (SSI) disability benefits, whether the applicant is an adult or a child, is the SSA-8000-BK.
-Because the applications asks for a lot of detailed information, it can be very helpful to prepare a rough draft of this form to refer to when you file the application.
-In addition to the base application, for adults complete the same medical and occupational forms as for a Social Security claim.
+Because the application asks for a lot of detailed information, it can be very helpful to prepare a rough draft of this form to refer to when you file the application.
+In addition to the base application, for adults complete the same medical and occupational forms as for a Social Security disability claim.
 These forms can be found in the Disability Application Forms section of this website.
-But, if you applying for a disabled child, complete the SSA-3881-BK...Read more
+But, if you applying for a disabled child, complete the...Read more

-When filing a disability claim on the Social Security Account of a worker who is receiving Social Security disability or retirement benefits or on the account of a worker who has died, the base form that is used is the same as the application form for a non-disabled dependent or survivor.
+When filing a disability claim on the Social Security account of a worker who is receiving Social Security disability or retirement benefits or on the account of a worker who has died, the base form that is used is the same as the application form for a non-disabled dependent or survivor.
 For disabled widows, widowers, and surviving divorced spouses, the form is the SSA-10.
 For disabled adult children (who became disabled before age twenty-two) the application for Childhood Disability Benefits is the SSA-4-BK.
 Both these application forms, the SSA-10 and the SSA-4-BK, need to be supported with the same medical...Read more